MoralisWeb3/youtube-tutorials/get-block-by-date/README.md

-# Using Moralis NFT API with Django and React.
+# Using Moralis Block API with Django and React.

 This is simple implementation for Moralis Block API using Django and React